ClodaghMurphy/Assignment/README.md

 I used the [::2] slice syntax to return items from the array going up in increments of two.<br>
 The output is printed with new line characters \r\n, that is not how i want the text to appear.<br>
 I tried using thecsv module, even though it is a text file, csv reader can remove delimiters and return file contents as a list of strings.<br>
-The output is neat but I unable to code correctly output only every second line.<br>
+The output is neat but I am unable to code correctly so that it returns every second line as per the instruction.<br>
 import csv<br>
 with open('honeybees.txt', newline='') as csvfile:<br>
     spamreader = csv.reader(csvfile, delimiter=' ', quotechar='|')<br>
     for row in spamreader:<br>
             print(' '.join(row))<br>
-I am submitting the code that returns untidy output as it more accurately answers the problem.
+I am submitting the code that returns untidy output because it more accurately answers the problem.

 ## Question 10 Methodology
 _Write a program that displays a plot of the functions x, x2 and 2x in the range [0,4]._<br>
 I was not sure if I had matplotlib (Python 2D plotting library) on my machine, I input pip install matplotlib into cmder and got the output that the requirement was already satisfied.<br>
 from matplotlib import pyplot as plt, plt is the standard abbreviation for pyplot<br>
-Code adapted from one at [stackoverflow](https://stackoverflow.com/questions/54662759/how-to-plot-the-function-y-x2-using-python-program-in-matlpotlib/54915958#54915958)<br>
+Code adapted from one by Tacratis at [stackoverflow](https://stackoverflow.com/questions/54662759/how-to-plot-the-function-y-x2-using-python-program-in-matlpotlib/54915958#54915958)<br>
 Create a variable to represent the values in the designated range.<br>
 Use the list function for each of the functions you need to express (x, x2, 2x)<br>
 List function consists of brackets containing an expression followed by a for clause, then zero or more for or if clauses<br>